 The same can be said about veterans and active service members who have sustained multiple concussions, or traumatic brain injuries (TBIs).
 If untreated, the ramifications could be catastrophic, especially since there appears to be a connection between brain injuries and post-traumatic stress disorder (PTSD), a common mental health condition among those who have served in the military and witnessed a terrifying event.
 PTSD causes extreme anxiety, as well as other severe mental, physical and emotional effects, and may even lead to suicide.

-THIS IS, AGAIN, WHY IT’S SO IMPORTANT TO VISIT A LICENSED MEDICAL PROFESSIONAL FOR AN EVALUATION AND THE PROPER TREATMENT.
+THIS IS, AGAIN, WHY IT’S SO IMPORTANT TO VISIT A SPECIALLY TRAINED MEDICAL PROFESSIONAL FOR AN EVALUATION AND PROPER TREATMENT

 One type of treatment that could potentially shorten a concussion's duration is hyperbaric oxygen therapy (HBOT).
 This is a medically supervised, non-invasive treatment, free from the side effects of traditional medical interventions and/or medications.
 A healthy brain utilizes 100% of the oxygen provided by the body.
 However, when there is trauma to the brain, it requires additional oxygen to heal.
 HBOT provides this extra supply.